alexrp/augmentrex/README.md

   leave `-nokeyhooks` here.
 * `gameConsoleEnabled` and `debugListenerEnabled`: You can set these to `False` if you are not interested in debug output from the game process.
+* `hotKeyBeepFrequency`: Set to `0` if you do not want a beep sound when pressing a hot key.
 * `disabledPlugins`: This can be used to disable individual plugins without removing the files from the Augmentrex directory.
 * `runCommands`: You can use this to run commands at startup.
 For example, you